-This menu is specifically for Friday and features meze (Greek for appetizers and small plates).
+This is our 2017 menu specifically for Friday and features meze (Greek for appetizers and small plates).
 Saturday and Sunday have a different menu.
-Please check back closer to the festival for the 2017 menu.
-Items are subject to change.
+Items are subject to change or sell out.

 Icon Legend- Vegetarian